 - Parking is hell.

 - Oahu has more homeless than anywhere in the country.
 It was disheartening to see countless tent camps throughout the island as I drove.
 Nevertheless, we felt safe the entire time.
-Just use your head like you would elsewhere, starting by not leaving your valuables in plain sight wherever you park, especially if you go to the beach.
+Just use your head like you would elsewhere.
+Don’t leave your valuables in plain sight wherever you park, especially if you go to the beach.

 - Everything closes super early.